shanperera/Smart-Waiter/README.md

 An Android application that allows users to enter a dine-in or takeout restaurant and order from their menu using their smartphone.

+This application uses the Stripe API and the ZXing barcode scanning library for Android

 **FEATURES:**

 *Browse the menu:*